(03) 9369-4999

 Exercise Physiology is an approved Allied Health treatment.

-Exercise Physiologists manage how exercise impacts our cardiorespiratory, musculoskeletal, neurological, endocrine or metabolic system.
+Exercise Physiologists manage how exercise impacts your cardiorespiratory, musculoskeletal, neurological, endocrine or metabolic system.

 If exercise is prescribed efficiently the body will physiologically adapt given the parameters defined by chronic disease.